Validating Generative AI-Based Social Sciences

 Director, Marketing Analytics, Ford Motor Company

-Austin Koslowski
+Austin Kozlowski

 Assistant Director and Senior Research Associate, Knowledge Lab, University of Chicago